 Students are admitted onto the programme in September.
 However, subject to demand and resources, a January intake may be recruited into Level 4.
 This January intake will be taught as a separate and distinct group and will complete Level 4 during the period January to August.
 Subject to successful completion of Level 4, students will start Level 5 the following September.
 As articulation agreements are concluded with overseas institutions, it may be possible to recruit a January intake at Level 5.

-The LL.B (Hons) Law with Criminology programme can be completed in accordance with the structure below:
+The LL.B (Hons) Law programme can be completed in accordance with one of two structures: standard or flexible.